techfutures/base-jekyll-template/_posts/2018-03-05-create-a-new-password.md

 ---
 date: 2018-03-05 16:00:00 -0800
-title: Create a new password
+title: Create a New Password
 categories:
   - getting-started
 description: